 Just starting your FODMAP journey?
 Then this article is for you!
 Hannah Hunter is an expert dietitian who has guided hundreds of people through the low FODMAP diet over the past six years.
-She has compiled some practical advice below to help boost your chance of success when starting your low FODMAP journey:
+She has compiled some 5 tips to help you start your low FODMAP journey:

 1. Get The Right Support

 The low FODMAP diet is a complicated diet, especially when it is completely new to you.
 There is a lot of misinformation out there, so I can’t stress the importance enough of seeing a FODMAP trained dietitian to guide you through the process (both the elimination phase & the reintroduction phase).
 Not sure how a dietitian can help?
-Check out my article on the benefits of seeing a dietitian.
+Check out this article on the benefits of seeing a dietitian.
 I realise that not everyone will be lucky enough to have easy access to a publically funded dietitian, but if you don’t I would encourage you to consider seeing a private dietitian.
 If you would like help finding someone please get in touch with me ([email protected]).
 Alana has also compiled a useful list of dietitian databases to help you find someone in your area.
-Once you have found a dietitian, you can prepare for the appointment using our tips.

 2. Arm Yourself With The Best Resources

 Your dietitian is likely to provide you with comprehensive food lists as well as product and recipe ideas.
 If you need more resources, there are some helpful tools available to make the diet a little bit easier.
-You can find tasty recipes on our FODIFY Your Food website, as well as on A Little Bit Yummy.
+You can find tasty recipes on A Little Bit Yummy.
 There are also several credible apps you can download.
 If you are looking for help to establish whether specific food items are low or high FODMAP, the Monash Low FODMAP App or FODMAP Friendly App are the most useful and up to date.
 For UK products and a guide to reintroduction, the FoodMaestro App is an unrivalled resource.

 3. Take Time To Plan Ahead